mar-tina/quickapply/xtension/README.md

 - Use a content script but without the popup

-  Then i decided the structure of that application was too cluttered anyways so i chose another approach.
+  After i decided the structure of that application was too cluttered anyways i chose another approach.
+  Use a content script to detect the necessary elements that a user my want to copy:

+    - links
+    - images
+    - emails [mail:to]

-  Use a content script to detect the necessary elements that a user my want to copy: - links - images - [emails] mail:to This approach was to limit the features of the extension to only collect the necessary data but structuring of the emails and templating is to be done in an SPA .
+  This approach was to limit the features of the extension to only collect the necessary data but structuring of the emails and templating is to be done in an SPA .
 The web application would be better suited to handle the bulk of the work .
 That is structuring the templates.
 Tracking whether the email was opened or not.